-- 1) Repeat the SAT earning the minimum math score or above - 2) Take MAT 095 Algebra - 3) Transfer a math course from another acceptable college or university (Note that the course must be part of the algebra-calculus sequence and only courses equivalent to Geneva's MAT 101 or higher are accepted for transfer credit.) - 4) Pass the math proficiency challenge exam
+- 1) Repeat the SAT earning the minimum math score or above - 2) Pass MAT 095 Algebra with a C- or higher - 3) Transfer a math course from another acceptable college or university or take a higher math course at Geneva.
+(Note that the course must be part of the algebra-calculus sequence and only courses equivalent to Geneva's MAT 101 or higher are accepted for transfer credit.) - 4) Pass the math proficiency challenge exam